 Opening a bank account

 Check with your bank but normally you will need to give details such as your full name, nationality, contact details and date of birth, proof of address (e.g. a recent utility bill, tenancy agreement).

-There are many banks in the UK which offer accounts for international students, the below links detail information on how to set up a student account with that bank.
+There are many banks in the UK which offer accounts for international students, for information on opening a bank account, please see the UK Council for International Student Affairs website.

 Opening a digital bank account

 You will be told what you need to provide and it’s likely you’ll have to provide a photograph and scan/copy your documents to them as they don’t have physical branches.
 Not all digital-only banking apps offer current accounts.
 Some only offer a prepaid card, which you top up and spend like you would a normal debit card.